MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 monikerRange: 'sc-om-2019'
 ---

-# Enable Service Logon by default for Operations Manager
+# Enable Service Log on by default for Operations Manager

-It is a security best practice to disable  interactive and remote interactive logon rights for service accounts.
+It is a security best practice to disable  interactive and remote interactive log on rights for service accounts.
 Security teams across organizations have strict controls to enforce this best practice to prevent credential theft and associated attacks.

-System Center 2019 - Operations Manager supports the hardening of service accounts and does not require Interactive and Remote Interactive logon rights for service accounts.
+System Center 2019 - Operations Manager supports the hardening of service accounts and does not require Interactive and Remote Interactive log on rights for service accounts.

-Operations Manager 2019 uses *Service Logon* as the logon type, by default.
+Operations Manager 2019 uses *Service Log on* as the log on type, by default.
 This leads to the following changes:

--	Health Service uses logon type **Service** by default.
-In Operations Manager 1807 and prior versions, health service used **Interactive** as logon type.
+-	Health Service uses log on type **Service** by default.
+In Operations Manager 1807 and prior versions, health service used **Interactive** as log on type.
 -	Operations Manager action accounts and service accounts now have **Log on as a Service** permission.
 -	Run As accounts need to have **Log on as a Service** permission.
 -	Monitoring Host now uses **Log on as a Service** instead of **Log on locally**.